boschmotorsport/WinDarab/Instrument Panel.md

 #### Round Scale Common Settings

-The *Round Scale* can be configured with the following settings:
+The *Round Scale* can be configured with the following settings:<br>
 ![Round Scale Common Settings](images/Instrument%20Panel%20-%20Round%20Scale%20Common%20Settings.png)

 - Channel: Defines the channel data that the element will present